renovatebot/renovate/docs/usage/configuration-options.md

 ## recreateClosed

 By default, Renovate detects if it proposed an update to a project before, and not propose the same one again.
-For example the Webpack 3.x case described above.
+For example the Webpack 3.x case described in the separateMajorMinor documentation.
 You can use `recreateClosed` to customize this behavior down to a per-package level.
 For example we override it to `always` in the following cases where branch names and PR titles need to be reused: